Avvyyy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to print files with root in them and the next 3 lines after them Script to print all the files without a bin attcahment form /etc/passwd Script to prnt all the files that start with a letter from the named folder
+Script to print files with root in them and the next 3 lines after them Script to print all the files without a bin attcahment form /etc/passwd Script to prnt all the files that start with a letter from the named folder Script that replaces all As with Zs and cs with es